 Other degree received: M.S. in counseling and student development, Kansas State University, 2009

-Current employer: Northern Arizona University
+Current employer: University of Nebraska at Omaha

 How many times did you change your major during college?

 I chose my undergraduate major after completing two different semester-long internships as part of a high school class during my senior year.
 I completed one internship at a local graphic design firm and the other at the marketing department for our local mall.
 I enjoyed the variety of tasks and interaction with people in the marketing department, so I declared it as my major.

 Having this firsthand experience and a chance to talk to professionals in the field helped me to make an informed decision.
 After working several on-campus jobs as an undergrad, I decided I wanted to eventually pursue my master’s degree in counseling and student development (student affairs) and continue working with college students.

 What activities/organizations were you involved in while in college?

 Student Affairs Graduate Association